djmitche/food.v.igoro.us/_recipes/chiang-mai-tofu-grill.md

 title: Chiang Mai Tofu Grill

 ---
-This is straight out of [Rebar modern food cookbook](rebar-modern-food-cookbook.html).
+This is straight out of Rebar Modern Food Cookbook.

 # Ingredients